PES point properties¶

 AMS to calculate the gradients or the Hessian in the visited points.
 In general

-all these PES point properties are requested through the Properties
+all these PES point properties are requested through the Properties block in

 the AMS input: